 Dallas Film Society

-Papert formerly served the Trinity River and Dogwood Canyon Audubon Centers as director of marketing and development.
-For the 10 years prior to joining the Audubon Centers, Papert was a constant presence in the development of the burgeoning Dallas Arts District.
-He served as executive director of the Arts District Friends, a marketing and membership organization charged with supporting and creating awareness of Dallas’ truly unique downtown Arts District.
+Prior to the Film Society, Papert served the Trinity River and Dogwood Canyon Audubon Centers as director of marketing and development.
+For the 10 years before that, he was a constant presence in the development of the burgeoning Dallas Arts District.
+He served as executive director of the Arts District Friends, a marketing/membership organization charged with supporting and creating awareness of Dallas’ truly unique downtown Arts District.
 He then joined the staff of the Dallas Wind Symphony as their first ever director of development.
 During his tenure, the nation’s only professional wind band saw an elimination of their ongoing operational deficit, multiple years of a bottom-line surplus, and three successful CD recording projects.